2024 Teaching Staff

 Hannah Barnicoat-Hill (Tutor)

-Originally from Hastings, Hannah is a first-year undergraduate student studying mathematics at Murray Edwards College, Cambridge.
+Originally from Hastings, Hannah is a second-year undergraduate student studying mathematics at Murray Edwards College, Cambridge.
 Hannah was a student at the summer school in 2021, and first worked as a tutor on the 2023 summer school.

 On her year between completing sixth form and beginning her degree, to all intents and purposes she worked as an A Level maths teacher at her old school.